SolaceProducts/terraform-solacebroker-queue-endpoint/examples/queue-with-topic-subscriptions/README.md

-# Exclusive Queue Example
+# Queue with Topic Subsciptions Example

-Configuration in this directory creates an [exclusive queue](https://docs.solace.com/Messaging/Guaranteed-Msg/Configuring-Queues.htm#Configuring_Access_Types_..49?Highlight=exclusive) on the PubSub+ event broker leveraging the Queue Endpoint Terraform module.
+Configuration in this directory creates a [queue with topic subscriptions](https://docs.solace.com/API/API-Developer-Guide/Adding-Topic-Subscriptio.htm) on the PubSub+ event broker leveraging the Queue Endpoint Terraform module.

 ## Module Configuration in the Example